Kingsley0071/kingsley_ogueri_ui_garden_assignment13/README.md

 ## Step 1.
-Clone the repository on github
+Clone the repository on github.

 ## Step 2
-Build & run the docker compose to put the script
+Build & run the docker compose to put the script.

+## Step 3
+After the docker-compose.prod.yml file is build, you run the localhost link: http://localhost:8083/